 Gaming speeds, resolution, and audio

 The type of experience you get with the Stadia depends on your internet speeds.
-Those with internet speeds of 35Mbps will have access up to 4K HDR video with 60fps and 5.1 surround sound (although you can only max out video and audio with a Stadia Pro subscription) whereas gamers with lower speeds around 10Mbps will have access to 720p resolution with 60fps and stereo.
+Those with internet speeds of 35Mbps will have access to up to 4K HDR video with 60fps and 5.1 surround sound (although you can only max out video and audio with a Stadia Pro subscription) whereas gamers with lower speeds around 10Mbps will have access to 720p resolution with 60fps and stereo.

 Obviously Switch gamers will need decent internet speeds when downloading games or playing online multiplayer, but an internet connection isn't required all the time.

 Compared to the Stadia and other consoles in this generation, the Nintendo Switch is definitely behind the curve when it comes to modern resolution, which makes most game graphics look less spectacular.
-However, while there are some Switch games that could benefit from better resolution, the majority of cartoony Nintendo characters and 8-bit games associated with the Switch don't really require it.
+However, while some Switch games could benefit from better resolution, the majority of cartoony Nintendo characters and 8-bit games associated with the Switch don't really require it.

 Downloads and storage space

-Google makes a big deal of the fact that there will be no downloads, patches or installs when using Stadia, but what does this mean for you?
+Google makes a big deal of the fact that there will be no downloads, patches, or installs when using Stadia, but what does this mean for you?
 If you have a strong internet connection and fast internet speeds this allows games to load incredibly fast.
 You can play a new purchase instantly instead of waiting several minutes to an hour for it to download like you do for the Switch.
 Additionally, you won't have to worry about running out of space on a hard drive when playing Stadia since all the data will be safe in Google's data center.
 I contacted Google to see if there was a cap to the amount of game data you could store on your account, but the representative told me that this information wasn't available at the moment.

-In comparison, the Nintendo Switch downloads games directly to the console's internal storage or any inserted microSD cards.
+In comparison, the Nintendo Switch downloads games directly to the console's internal storage or any inserted best microSD cards.
 Because of this, you'll be able to play your game no matter what the internet connection is like since it's downloaded directly onto your system.
 Granted, online multiplayer still requires an internet connection for the Switch.
 The downside here is that if your Switch's internal storage space or microSD cards get full, you'll need to either get a new microSD card or delete game data to make room for more games.

 The Stadia works on compatible TVs, desktops, laptops, tablets, and smartphones.
-You might not be able to play your Switch games on as many devices, but the ability to transition between using it as a handheld gaming system or a traditional TV console using the included Dock gives it all the versatility you need.
+You might not be able to play your Switch games on as many devices, but the ability to transition between using it as a handheld gaming system or a traditional TV console using the included dock gives it all the versatility you need.

 The big downside to Stadia is that if your internet connection is spotty or there's a blackout, you won't be able to play.
 In comparison, Switch gives you true on-the-go accessibility since it doesn't rely on Wi-Fi.
 As long as you have battery power, you'll be able to play the Switch anywhere.

-With the Switch, parents can set play time limits, make it so kids can't communicate with other players, control the types of games their kids can access, and can even set eShop passwords so kids won't be able to purchase games without approval.
+With the Switch, parents can set playtime limits, make it so kids can't communicate with other players, control the types of games their kids can access, and can even set eShop passwords so kids won't be able to purchase games without approval.
 What makes it all the more convenient is that you can control all of this from your smartphone.
 At the moment, we are unaware if anything like this will exist on the Stadia.

-Don't get us wrong, there are plenty of Mature-rated games on the Nintendo Switch, but Nintendo's approach to online-chat makes it safer for children to use.
+Don't get us wrong, there are plenty of Mature-rated games on the Nintendo Switch, but Nintendo's approach to online chat makes it safer for children to use.
 Nintendo games that have a chat feature usually limit posts to predetermined, friendly phrases so you don't have to worry as much about your kid talking to a shady adult or getting bullied online.

 Additionally, most Switch games aren't compatible with a gaming headset so your kid won't be able to talk with online strangers.
 Of course, you should still check up on your child's internet correspondence, but the threat is much lower than with other gaming options.

 If you're trying to decide between the Nintendo Switch and the Google Stadia, we highly recommend going with the former.
 It costs more for a physical gaming system, but that also ensures that you'll be able to play anywhere you go, whether or not you have a good Wi-Fi connection.
 If you choose to purchase second-hand physical game cartridges, you'll be able to pay less for your games, which could make the Nintendo Switch the cheaper option in the long run.
-Additionally, there are currently hundreds more games available for the Switch.
+Additionally, there are currently hundreds of more games available for the Switch.

 A gaming system that you can take anywhere